elvis-epx/IoT/mpy/README.md

 The framework supports OTA update of any files, be it code, configuration, etc. The basic procedure to update one file is:

-- Send message `open` to device topic `cmnd/DeviceName/OTA`.
+- Send message `open` to device topic `cmnd/DeviceName/OTA`, using `otacmd` or `mosquitto_pub` or by any other means.
 This will open a network socket.
 - Use the `otatool` script to send the file using the OTA protocol.
 The file will get a temporary name.
 - Send message `commit` to `cmnd/DeviceName/OTA`.
 This actually replaces the old file.
 - Send message `reboot` to `cmnd/DeviceName/OTA`.